Chart Color Schemes

 Recent residential development output has been above average within Hawthorn when compared nationally

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Hawthorn averaged around 181 new dwelling approvals each year.
-Between financial years FY-21 and FY-25, an estimated 908 homes were approved, with a further 33 approved in FY-26 so far.
-Despite recent population decline, new supply has likely kept pace with demand, offering good choice to buyers.
+Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Hawthorn averaged around 181 new dwelling approvals each year.
+Over the past five financial years, between FY2021 and FY2025, an estimated 908 homes were approved, with a further 34 so far in FY2026.
+Despite population decline in recent years, new supply has likely kept up with demand, offering good choice to buyers.

-The average construction cost value of new properties is $806,000, indicating developers focus on the premium market with high-end developments.
+The average construction cost value of new properties is $806,000, indicating developers' focus on the premium market with high-end developments.
 This financial year, $17.8 million in commercial development approvals have been recorded, demonstrating moderate levels of commercial development.
-Compared to Greater Melbourne, Hawthorn shows moderately higher building activity, maintaining good buyer choice while supporting existing property values.
-New development consists of 8.0% detached houses and 92.0% attached dwellings, creating more affordable entry points and suiting downsizers, investors, and first-home buyers.
-This represents a considerable change from the current housing mix (currently 24.0% houses), reflecting reduced availability of development sites and shifting lifestyle demands and affordability requirements.
+Compared to Greater Melbourne, Hawthorn shows moderately higher building activity, at 37.0% above the regional average per person over the five-year period, maintaining good buyer choice while supporting existing property values.
+New development consists of 8.0% detached houses and 92.0% attached dwellings, reflecting a shift towards higher-density living to create more affordable entry points for downsizers, investors, and first-home buyers.
+This marks a considerable change from the current housing mix, which is currently 24.0% houses.

 The location has approximately 99 people per dwelling approval, indicating an expanding market.
-According to the latest AreaSearch quarterly estimate, Hawthorn is expected to grow by 3,196 residents through to 2041.
+Looking ahead, Hawthorn is expected to grow by 3,185 residents through to 2041, according to the latest AreaSearch quarterly estimate.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development